What do you do when you feel like you’re working so hard with nothing to show for it?

 Have You Ever Felt Like Giving Up?

-Yesterday I had one of the weirdest emotional moments of this whole year.
+I recently had one of the weirdest emotional moments.

-There’s the high of doing $10,000 in a single week just six weeks after launching Craftsman Creative, and the low of getting furloughed for the summer from the TV show I was a senior producer on.
+In the span of one month, I felt the high of doing $10,000 in a single week just six weeks after launching my company Craftsman Creative, quickly followed by the low of getting furloughed for the summer from the TV show I was a senior producer on.

 I was simultaneously excited and completely terrified…